zsvoboda/ngods-stocks/README.md

 3. Transform the data (e.g. normalize stock prices) using [dbt](https://www.getdbt.com/).
 4. Expose analytics data model using [cube.dev](https://cube.dev/).
 5. Visualize data as reports and dashboards using [Metabase](https://www.metabase.com/).
+6. Predicts stock prices using ARIMA in Apache Spark.

 The demo is packaged as [docker-compose](https://github.com/docker/compose) script that downloads, installs, and runs all components of the data stack.

+## UPDATES
+- 2023-02-03:
+    - Upgrade to Apache Iceberg 1.1.0
+    - Upgrade to Trino 406
+    - Migrated to the new JDBC catalog (removed the heavyweigt Hive Metastore)

 # ngods
 ngods stands for New Generation Opensource Data Stack.
 It includes the following components: